Current recommendations and restrictions during the coronavirus situation

 Face mask recommendation

-Following THL's recommendation (8 January 2021), the use of face masks is recommended to all Jyväskylä residents over the age 12 until further notice.
+Following the National Institute for Health and Welfare's (THL) recommendation (8 January 2021), the use of face masks is recommended to all Jyväskylä residents over the age 12 until further notice.

 The use of face masks is recommended in the following settings:

 - In public spaces and events where close contacts cannot always be avoided.

 - In secondary schools (including general upper secondary schools) and higher education institutions.

 - On public transport where close contacts cannot always be avoided.

 - Persons travelling to a COVID-19 testing facility and awaiting the test results, if it is necessary for them to move outside the home.

 - Passengers arriving in Finland from a high-risk area while moving from the point of entry to the place of quarantine or if it is necessary to move outside the home during the quarantine.
 More information: THL - Travel: and the coronavirus pandemic.

 - Public spaces and events where mask use is recommended are shops and shopping malls, post offices, banks, libraries and similar indoor spaces.
 Masks are recommended in audience areas of facilities for physical activities, exercise and sports venues.

 In addition masks are recommended in public spaces such as dressing rooms in swimming pools, spas and saunas, Adult Education Centre's cources (excluding physical activity cources), churches and other religious community spaces, concert halls and other live music venues, theatres and other performance venues, cinemas and other venues for screening films and audiovisual works as well as museums and galleries.